Lucyjiyuan-Liu/fall2019-project4-sec2-grp6/README.md

 **Contribution statement**:
 + [default] All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

++ Jin Jie: Worked on implementing the Alternative Least Squares with Temporal Dynamics regularization and KNN post processing
++ San Dai: Worked on implementing the Alternative Least Squares with Temporal Dynamics regularization and KNN post processing
++ Jiyuan Liu: Worked on implementing the Alternative Least Squares with Temporal Dynamics regularization and Kernel Ridge Regression post processing
++ Xiyi Yan: Worked on implementing the Alternative Least Squares with Temporal Dynamics regularization and Kernel Ridge Regression post processing
++ Qiuyu Ruan: Worked on implementing the Alternative Least Squares with Temporal Dynamics regularization and Kernel Ridge Regression post processing.
+Also worked on the final presentation
++ Thomson Batidzirai: Worked on updating the readme section

 **Acknowledgements**
-+ Our sincere gratitude to Professor Tian Zheng and her amazing team of Diane Lu and Yujie Wang.
-Through their efforts and guidance we were able to pull through this project.
-Besides, their lively and interactive approach during the Applied Data Science class makes learning enjoyable.
++ Our sincere gratitude to Professor Tian Zheng and her amazing team of Diane Lu and Yujie Wang, who through their efforts guided us with wisdom to pull this project through.
+Besides this project, their lively and interactive approach during the Applied Data Science class made learning enjoyable during the previous other projects.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.